DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Abstract

 \section{Abstract}

-DexFruit is a robotic manipulation framework that enables gentle, autonomous handling of fragile fruit and precise evaluation of damage.
-Many fruits are fragile and prone to bruising, thus requiring humans to manually harvest them with care.
-In this work, we demonstrate by using optical tactile sensing, autonomous manipulation of fruit with minimal damage can be achieved.
+DexFruit is a robotic manipulation framework that enables gentle, autonomous handling of fragile fruit and precise evaluation of damage. \review{Soft fruits have long faced an issue of produce loss in both the harvesting and post-harvesting processes due to their extreme fragility and susceptibility to bruising, making them one of the hardest produce type to manipulate with automation.} In this work, we demonstrate by using optical tactile sensing, autonomous manipulation of fruit with minimal damage can be achieved.
 We show that our tactile informed diffusion policies outperform baselines in both reduced bruising and pick-and-place success rate across three fruits: strawberries, tomatoes, and blackberries.
-In addition, we introduce \textbf{FruitSplat}, a novel technique to represent and quantify visual damage in high-resolution 3D representation via 3D Gaussian Splatting (3DGS).
+In addition, we introduce \textbf{FruitSplat}, a novel technique to represent and quantify visual damage in a high-resolution 3D representation via 3D Gaussian Splatting (3DGS).
 Existing metrics for measuring damage lack quantitative rigor or require expensive equipment.
-With FruitSplat, we distill a 2D strawberry mask as well as a 2D bruise segmentation mask into the 3DGS representation.
+With FruitSplat, we distill a 2D fruit mask as well as a 2D bruise segmentation mask into the 3DGS representation \review{from just a web-cam video}.
 Furthermore, this representation is modular and general, compatible with any relevant 2D model.
-Overall, we demonstrate a 92\% grasping policy success rate, up to a 20\% reduction in visual bruising, and up to an 31\% improvement in grasp success rate on challenging fruit compared to our baselines across our three tested fruits.
-We rigorously evaluate this result with over \textbf{630 trials}. \anon{Please checkout our website, which contains our code and datasets at \url{https://dex-fruit.github.io/}}.
+Overall, we demonstrate a 92\% grasping policy success rate, up to a 15\% reduction in visual bruising, and up to a 31\% improvement in grasp success rate on challenging fruit compared to our baselines across our three tested fruits.
+We rigorously evaluate this result with over \textbf{630 trials}. \anon{Please checkout our website, which contains our code and datasets at \url{https://dex-fruit.github.io/.}}